This recipe is safe for those who are lactose intolerant.

 Cooking Time: 60 Minutes

-Mix together the orange juice, lime juice, chopped parsley, chopped oregano, thyme leaves, minced garlic, salt and olive oil in a large glass bowl.
-(This makes approximately 3 cups.)
+Mix together the orange juice, lime juice, chopped parsley, chopped oregano, thyme leaves, minced garlic, salt, and olive oil in a large glass bowl.

-When you are ready to cook the pork, place a large non-stick skillet in an oven and preheat to 450°F.
+When you are ready to cook the pork, place a large skillet in an oven and preheat to 375°F.

 While the pan is preheating, remove the marinating pork tenderloin and the extra marinade.
-Strain the cup of extra marinade in a small sauce pan over high heat and bring to a boil.
-Reduce the heat to medium and simmer gently to reduce by half.
+Set the extra marinade aside.

-Remove the pork from the oven and let rest on the counter for about 3 minutes before carving.
-Serve with the reduced sauce from the pan.
+Remove the pork from the oven and place on a cutting board to rest for 5 minutes before carving.

 Serving size: 4 ounces pork with sauce